williambdean/williambdean.github.io/docs/blog/posts/2023/docker-container.md

 ---
 # Working within Docker container

-This has been my workflow to iteractively work from within running container.
+This has been my workflow to iteractively work from within a running container.

 The goal here is to *still* rely on the local machine for editing files but to rely on the environment from the container for running any code.